HITECHCRIME/HC_SG51_Colorized_World/README.md

 (sing)

 (aaaaaaa-aaaaaaaaaaaa-aaaaaaaaaaaauuuuuuuuuu)
+colorized world
-colorized world with no scars
+with no scars
-i only wanted no wars no fights no separate worlds aye
+i only wanted
+no wars no fights
+no separate worlds
+aye

 [CHORUS]
+colorized world
-colorized world with no scars
+with no scars
-i only wanted no wars no fights no separate worlds aye ya
+i only wanted
+no wars no fights
+no separate worlds
+aye ya

+often words make
+our dimensions
+feel cold
-often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya
+i don't feel a thing
+is what i tell myself

-preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap painting grey on a masterpiece seeking all the waste among order
+every day ya

+preach words,
+they don't mean a thing
+same thing
+not to everyone
+just for you
+the chosen,
+so fast to reap
+painting grey
+on a masterpiece
+seeking all the waste
+among order
-4 and 20 deep round my knees (down my knees?)
+4 and 20 deep
+round my knees (down my knees?)

 [VERSE 1]

+trusting my own drive
-feeling someone's drive, purpose tracking active let me guess as i swear on both our lives through your specters i emerge eye to eye, laser line of sight
+purpose tracking active
+swear on both our lives
+through the specters i emerge
+eye to eye

+laser line of sight
 line of understanding
 throttle fully bent

-with one blink and breath come alive
+with one blink and breath (refraction) come alive yeah

-- heavy toll paid
+heavy toll paid
+when i feel the warmth of my tribe same species, rarest kind (i vow)

+just to grasp the heart of ice it will melt the dark inside

+calm of my tribe's might
+flame of spirits ages old
+rest sometimes
+it's the digits
+that remain, inner cause
+it's the ashes
+when you notice only flaws
+(in your soul yeah)

+no grey void
-no null void fill my head (breathe)
+to fill my head (breathe)

-let me guess when you feel the tribe's warmth tribe same species, rarest kind just to grasp the heart of ice will it melt the dark feel the vibe's warmth, calm of my tribe's might flame of spirits ages old - rest sometimes it's the ashes when you notice only flaws (in your soul) it's the digits that remain, inner cause

-armed with courage to see it through look into my eyes tell me your not seeing grey your energy raw in weight internal beautiful dark world filled with hope

-(feeling raw weight)